The New Rewriting Engine of Dedukti: Conclusion Related Work

 Other pattern-matching algorithm are also possible, in particular using backtracking automata instead of trees, which allow to have smaller data structures.
 The interested reader can look at Prolog implementations or \toolstyle{Egison} (see \cite{Egi:EgisonNP15} and, more particularly on the question of pattern matching, \cite{Egi:NonlinearPM18}).

 Further useful extensions would be interesting: conditional rewrite rules (the REC database contains many files with conditional rewrite rules) and matching modulo associativity and commutativity (AC).
 Conditional rewriting could be implemented without too much difficulty since it would consist in extending the constraints mechanism which is modular.
-A prototype implementation of matching modulo AC has already been developed for \toolstyle{Dedukti2.6} by Gaspard F\'erey\footnote{\url{https://github.com/Deducteam/Dedukti/tree/acu-state}} but performances are not very good yet.
+A prototype implementation of matching modulo AC has already been developed for \toolstyle{Dedukti2.6} by Gaspard F\'erey\footnote{revision 5990bc6c (published on Feb.
+21, 2021)} but performance is not very good yet.
 This new implementation could provide a better basis to implement matching modulo AC.